THE BIRTH OF JESUS

 The course of Abia is found in 1 Chronicles 24:7-19.
 Abijah was a Priest who worked in the temple in the Old Testament; hence the name “the course of Abia”.

 There were 24, course’s or lots for the Priest to operate in.
 Each Priest worked for one week twice a year.
 The course of Abia was the eighth lot.
-The priest operated using the Ceremonial Calendar which corresponds from April to March.
+The priest operated using the Ceremonial Calendar which corresponds from Nisan to Adar (April to March).
 The course of Abia or Abijah fell on the last week of May.

-March is the sixth month of the Jewish civil Calendar.
+Elul (Aug.-Sept.) is the sixth month of the Jewish Calendar.

 The angel also tells Mary that Elisabeth is in her sixth month ( Lu.1:36).
-Which means she conceived in October of 7 B.C.
+Which means she conceived in Nisan (April) of 7 B.C.

 Mary has not conceived yet, but she stays with Elisabeth for three months.
-Most likely April, May, June.
+Most likely Elul-Chesvan.

 Luke 1:57 says “Now Elisabeth’s full time came that she should be delivered; and she brought forth a son.”
-Elisabeth brings forth in July of 7 B.C.
+Elisabeth brings forth in Tevet (Dec.-Jan.) of 6 B.C.

-While Elisabeth gives birth in July, Mary conceives in July of 7 B.C.
+While Elisabeth gives birth in Tevet, Mary conceives in Elul (Aug.-Sept.) of 7 B.C.

 Luke chapter 2, tells us that Caesar Augustus makes a decree that all the world be taxed.